The Fallen Sparrow

-The Fallen Sparrow is a 1943 American spy film starring John Garfield, Maureen O'Hara, Patricia Morison, and Walter Slezak.
+The Fallen Sparrow is a 1943 American spy film noir starring John Garfield, Maureen O'Hara, Patricia Morison, and Walter Slezak.
 It is based on the novel of the same name by Dorothy B. Hughes.
 Nazi spies pursue an American, John "Kit" McKittrick, a Spanish Civil War veteran in possession of a priceless keepsake, who returns home to find out who murdered his friend.
 It received an Oscar nomination for Best Scoring of a Dramatic or Comedy Picture.

 Plot

 Kit endured two years of brutal torture after being captured in the Spanish Civil War.
 However, he managed to withhold the vital information sought by his captors, particularly their leader, a never-seen Nazi with a limp.
 His lifelong friend, Louie Lepetino, arranged his escape.
 When Louie, a New York police lieutenant, dies under suspicious circumstances, Kit cuts short his convalescence in Arizona and returns to the city to investigate.
 At the end of the trip, he bumps into attractive fellow passenger Toni Donne.

 When Kit goes to the police to find out what they know, Inspector Tobin tells him Louie's death was an accident, but Kit knows better.
 After arranging to stay in the apartment of another friend, Ab Parker, he begins to make the acquaintance of the various guests at the party at which Louie made his fatal plunge.
 Among them are noted Norwegian historian and wheelchair-using refugee Dr. Christian Skaas; his nephew, Otto; Kit's old flame, Barby Taviton, who hosted the ill-fated party; and Toni Donne.
 Also present were singer Whitney Parker, who is Ab's cousin, and her piano-playing accompanist, Anton.
 Kit is shaken when Dr. Skaas discusses the superiority of modern methods of torture over those of the past; it jibes too closely with what he endured.

 Kit does not know whom to trust, but he is attracted to Toni, and she to him.
 However, it turns out that Toni was the only witness to Louie's fall, which raises Kit's suspicions.
 Meanwhile, Kit repeatedly hears, or imagines he hears, the man with the limp, suggesting that he may not be fully recovered from his ordeal.

 When Kit returns to the apartment, he is attacked in the darkness.
 He manages to gain the upper hand, and when he turns on the light, he discovers his assailant is Anton.
 Anton reveals that Kit was allowed to escape from Spain, and that he has been watched constantly ever since in the hope that he would betray himself.
 Kit's brigade killed a general who was very close to Adolf Hitler.
 Hitler vowed to get all those responsible and to hang the brigade's battle standard on his wall.
 Kit knows where the flag is hidden.